cube3power/atsd/rule-engine/functions-table.md

 The key names are created by concatenating the current field name with field names of its parents using `.` as a separator and `[i]` as an index suffix for array elements.

-The common suffix until the first element array is discarded from key names.
+The common prefix until the first element array is discarded from key names.

 ### `jsonToLists`